Grade of membership analysis for multi-layer ordinal categorical data

-Categorical data is extensively collected in psychological tests, educational assessments, and political surveys \citep{sloane1996introduction,agresti2012categorical,chen2019joint,shang2021partial}.
+Without confusion, we will use categorical data to represent ordinal categorical data throughout the remainder of this paper.
 This type of data typically comprises responses from subjects to a set of items and is often represented by an $N\times J$ observed response matrix $R$, where $N$ denotes the number of subjects (individuals) participating in the test and $J$ represents the number of items (questions).
 In this matrix, $R(i,j)$ signifies the response of subject $i$ to item $j$.
 When each item has only two choices (e.g., yes/no choices or right/wrong answers), the data is referred to as categorical data with binary responses.
 In this case, $R\in\{0,1\}^{N\times J}$, where $0$ and $1$ are used to indicate the binary choices.
 When each item has $M$ ($M\geq3$) choices, the data is known as categorical data with polytomous responses.
-For such data, $R\in\{0,1,\ldots,M\}^{N\times J}$, where $0$ typically represents no response (missing response).
+For such data,we consider $R\in\{0,1,\ldots,M\}^{N\times J}$, where integer $m$ denotes the $m$-th ordered choice for $m=0,1,\ldots,M$, with 0 representing the lowest intensity response.
+In this work, we do not consider missing data.
+If the original dataset contains missing responses (typically coded as NaN), we recommend removing those subjects with missing values during data preprocessing.
 It is evident that polytomous responses are more general than binary responses, and thus, this paper focuses on polytomous responses.
 A key characteristic of traditional categorical data is that it is often collected only once for each subject, resulting in a single-layer categorical dataset.
 For such data, learning the latent classes (subgroups) of subjects is often of great interest, as subjects with similar subgroup information typically exhibit similar response patterns.
 Specifically, the task of learning subjects' latent classes is known as latent class analysis (LCA) \citep{hagenaars2002applied,nylund2018ten}, where the latent classes can be different personalities, abilities, and political ideologies in psychological tests, educational assessments, and political surveys \citep{chen2024spectral}, respectively.
 Therefore, equipped with LCA, categorical data plays a key role in understanding human behaviors, preferences, and attitudes.